 Trekking fees can be paid in Nepalese currency.

-Trekking fees of other restricted areas are imposed by Nepal government:
+Trekking fees of other restricted areas are imposed by the Nepal government:

 Thuman and Timure: per week per person US$ 20.00